sgrieve/GEG6230/live_coding/_episodes/15-load.md

 {: .language-python}

 ~~~
-(60, 40)
+(1095, 3)
 ~~~
 {: .output}

-The output tells us that the `data` array variable contains 60 rows and 40 columns.
-When we created the variable `data` to store our arthritis data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
+The output tells us that the `data` array variable contains 1095 rows and 3 columns.
+When we created the variable `data` to store our data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
 This extra information describes `data` in the same way an adjective describes a noun.
 `data.shape` is an attribute of `data` which describes the dimensions of `data`.
 We use the same dotted notation for the attributes of variables that we use for the functions in libraries because they have the same part-and-whole relationship.

-If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we do in math when referring to an element of a matrix.
-Our inflammation data has two dimensions, so we will need to use two indices to refer to one specific value:
+If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we have done with lists, however, our data now has two dimensions, so we will need to use two indices to refer to one specific value:

 ~~~